Islamic Relief: Alleged links to Hamas

 In June 2014, Israel added Islamic Relief to a list of organisations banned from operating in the country, alleging that the charity was funding Hamas.
 The charity's West Bank offices were raided, during which time computers were destroyed, files were confiscated, and an office safe was forcibly opened.

-Islamic Relief denied the allegations and, in late 2014, said that an audit carried out by an unnamed "leading global audit firm" found no evidence of any link to terrorism.
+Islamic Relief denied the allegations and, in late 2014, an audit carried out by the leading global audit firm, KPMG, found no evidence of any link to terrorism.
 The Israeli government responded by stating its decision to declare Islamic Relief illegal was "based on information that has been accumulated over years" and claimed that Islamic Relief was "a central player in the financing of Hamas."

 Islamic Relief denies this allegation and continues to challenge the decision in Israeli courts.

-Alleged links to the Muslim Brotherhood

-On 15 November 2014, the United Arab Emirates placed Islamic Relief on a list of proscribed organisations, due to alleged links between the charity and the Muslim Brotherhood.

-In 2019, the German government alleged that Islamic Relief had "significant personal ties" with the Muslim Brotherhood.

-In November 2021, the Dutch government announced it would not initiate a new funding partnership with Islamic Relief for an international interfaith project involving multiple NGOs, following Dutch media allegations of connections between the charity and the Muslim Brotherhood.

-Islamic Relief denies any links to the Muslim brotherhood, stating that the charity is a "purely humanitarian aid organisation".

 Antisemitism

 In July 2020, one of several directors at Islamic Relief, Heshmat Khalifa, resigned after The Times discovered he had made antisemitic remarks on his Facebook page in 2014 and 2015.
 In an interview with The Guardian, then-CEO Naser Haghamed said he was "appalled" by the "unacceptable posts," which included labelling Egyptian President Abdel Fattah el-Sisi a "pimp son of the Jews" and calling the Israeli government the "grandchildren of monkeys and pigs."

 In late August 2020, Islamic Relief announced that its entire board would be resigning in a long-planned move that was described as "a part of far-reaching governance reforms" that had been over five years in the making.

 In January 2021, the Charity Commission of England and Wales completed a compliance case into Islamic Relief, stating that it was "satisfied that it [Islamic Relief] is making the necessary improvements in terms of the vetting of trustees, and ongoing oversight over their social media activities."

 Later that month, an Independent Commission helmed by the former Attorney General for England and Wales Dominic Grieve concluded that "the offensive views articulated by the former senior director and two former trustees did not in any way compromise the impartiality or integrity of the organization's humanitarian programmes."